libbymiller/client-huffduffer/INSTALL.md

     git checkout -b broker remotes/origin/broker
     sudo LOG_LEVEL=DEBUG ./provision all

-## If anything fails, look at https://github.com/radiodan/provision/issues/3 and thereabouts - once nginx is installed the other problems will go away.
+## If anything fails...

+look at https://github.com/radiodan/provision/issues/3 and thereabouts - once nginx is installed the other problems will go away.

 ## If on a pi2, reinstall all the node modules in /opt/radiodan/apps/ subdirectories